itggot-TE4/TE4/README.md

 ## Code quality
 There are several tools that can be integrated into the CI pipeline.
 One of those tools can be used to monitor code quality.
 [Code climate](https://codeclimate.com/quality/) is a free application which has support for finding duplicated code and can be setup to reinfore a certain codestyle.

-Another tool that can be used in the CI pipeline is [Semmle QL](https://help.semmle.com/QL/learn-ql/) for automatic security checks on new pull requests.
+Another tool that can be used in the CI pipeline is [Semmle QL / LGTM](https://lgtm.com) for automatic security checks on new pull requests.

 ## Refactoring
 Refactoring is the process of improving the design of existing code without altering its external behavior.
 It's a critical step in the process, but often overlooked <sup>2</sup>.
 This should be part of a strong code review culture on any serious project.